bbmokhtari/django-translations/docs/reference/querysets.rst

    Provides functionalities like
    :meth:`translate` and :meth:`translate_related`
-   to evaluate the :class:`TranslatableQuerySet` and also some other functionalities like :meth:`probe`, :meth:`filter` and :meth:`exclude` to probe the :class:`TranslatableQuerySet`.
+   to translate the :class:`TranslatableQuerySet` and the relations of it and also some other functionalities like :meth:`probe`, :meth:`filter` and :meth:`exclude` to query the :class:`TranslatableQuerySet`.

    To use :class:`TranslatableQuerySet`: